+For decades the Communist government pretended that pre-martial sex, extramarital sex, prostitution and sexually transmitted diseases were problems that existed in foreign countries but not China.
 In the Mao era, brothels were shut down; people were fired for having affairs and sent to jail for living with their boyfriend or girlfriend; married couples in communes were forced to live in sexually segregated barracks and were allowed 30-minute conjugal visits once a week.
 Prostitution and other vices were controlled in part by monitoring people’s housing, appearance and lifestyle.
 The government outlawed pornography, called recreational sex a bourgeois pastime, abolished sex education classes, and encouraged women to dress in baggy Mao suits rather than "immodest clothing."

 In the Mao era, Andrew Jacobs wrote in the New York Times, “ love, let alone sexual pleasure, was seen as a bourgeois predilection that threatened to distract the masses from class struggle, food production and industrialization.
 “It was just like in Orwell’s ‘1984,’ with antisex youth groups advocating celibacy,” Chinese sexologist Li Yinhe, who spent part of her adolescence digging ditches in the countryside, told the New York Times.
 “Everyone I knew was a virgin until they got married.”
 [Source:Andrew Jacobs, New York Times, March 6, 2015]

+In 1981 the Communist Party declared young men and women should control the ‘sluice gates of passion: and not have sex until they were married.”Writing a love letter was considered a crime.
+A small romantic gesture could result in a person being labeled a “bad element” and persecuted along with counter-revolutionaries and rich peasants.
+During the Cultural Revolution any traditional erotica and pornography found by the Red Guard was destroyed.
 One Chinese doctor told the New York Times, "For decades sex was totally unmentionable; people who talked about it were persecuted and regarded as hooligans.
 But in the '80 the subject came up in fits and starts.
 And today, if a magazine doesn't have sex, is sales will certainly fall."

 Mao's Sexual Activity

 Mao’s own lifestyle contradicted the policy of his government.
 "As Mao got older," Li wrote, "he became an adherent of Taoist sexual practices which gave him an excuse to pursue sex not only for pleasure but to extend his life.
-He claimed he needed the waters of yin---or vaginal secretions---to supplement his own declining yang---or male essence, the source of his strength, power and longevity.
+He claimed he needed the waters of yin — or vaginal secretions — to supplement his own declining yang — or male essence, the source of his strength, power and longevity.

 Many of the women that Mao slept with were daughters of poor peasants who Li said believed that sleeping with the chairman was the greatest experience of their life.
 Mao was happiest and most satisfied when he had several young women simultaneously sharing his bed, and he encouraged his sexual partners to introduce him to others.
-He often told the young women to read the Taoist sex manual The Plain Girl's Secret Way, in preparation for their trysts."
+He often told the young women to read the Taoist sex manual “The Plain Girl's Secret Way”, in preparation for their trysts."
 [Source: "The Private Life of Chairman Mao" by Dr. Li Zhisui, excerpts reprinted U.S. News and World Report, October 10, 1994]

 Mao was very possessive of the women he had sex with.
 He quarreled with ones that said they planned to marry and once sent a guard to a labor camp after he touched one of the women on the buttocks.
 Li wrote, “He came to trust women more than men.